Slavery in South Africa

 Slavery in South Africa existed from 1653 in the Dutch Cape Colony until the abolition of slavery in the British Cape Colony on 1 January 1834.
 This followed the British banning the trade of slaves between colonies in 1807, with their emancipation by 1834.
-Beyond legal abolition, slavery continued in the Transvaal though a system of inboekstelsel.
+Beyond legal abolition, slavery continued in the Boer republics, particularly the South African Republic (Transvaal) through the system of inboekstelsel after the Great Trek.